mrfoxie/mistrysiddh/content/en/talks/_index.md

 ---
-title: "Bluffing"
+title: "Tutorials"
 date: 2021-01-04T15:04:39+05:30
 publishDate: 2021-01-04T15:04:39+05:30
-description: "Stories are just a part of our life where we can live our life with happiness. "
+description: "Here we will be learning about different tutorials as well as try to improve our skills. "
 titleWrap: noWrap # wrap, noWrap
 ---